trek-view/basecamp/_posts/2022-01-28-gopro-camera-modes-metadata-tests.md

 ```

 Whereas timelapse videos have no sound, so no audio track will be present in the video metadata.

+Using this information it's therefore possible to determine if a timelapse mode was used on all cameras, and if it was in timewarp mode on all cameras except for the MAX.

 ## You can determine the cameras image settings though